chryzsh/DarthSidious/link-encyclopedia.md

 ## Lab building
 * [Automatedlab/Automatedlab](https://github.com/AutomatedLab/AutomatedLab) - Automatedlab is a project for building a lab environment automatically using Powershell.
+* [Building a lab with ESXI and Vagrant](building-a-lab-with-esxi-and-vagrant.md) - Big article from this book about building a lab using ESXi
+* [Mini lab](creating.md) - Small article from this book about creating a small lab for practicing things like Responder

 ## Other
 * [OSCP Survival Guide archived](http://web.archive.org/web/20171014213457/https://github.com/frizb/OSCP-Survival-Guide) - contains a ton of useful commands for enumeration and exploitation